 What is Tiered Workflow?

 Tiered Workflow is an automated process that links an event's tasks together so that they are completed in a pre-determined order.
-When Tiered Workflow is enabled, all of an event's tasks are grouped into "tiers," and only once all tasks within a tier are completed (assigned, approved, etc) will the system move on to the next tier.
+When Tiered Workflow is enabled, all of an event's tasks are grouped into "tiers," and only once all tasks within a tier are completed (assigned, approved, etc.) will the system move on to the next tier.
 Tasks are still built upon event creation but lower-tier tasks remain "pending" until any higher-tier "active" tasks are completed.
-If a task is denied or cancelled, all downstream tasks will remain inactive.

 Enabling Tiered Workflow